joomdev/Astroid-Framework/README.md

 ### Body Typography

 It allows you to adjust typography settings for the Body on the site.
+If default selected then properties will inherit from CSS code.

 Option | Default | Description
 ------- | ----------- | -----------